AdobeDocs/experience-manager-core-components.en/help/using/front-end-build.md

 1. Start webpack and begin styling and generating the necessary Javascript and CSS
 1. Run `npm run dev` to generate the clientlibs

-In this flow, an AEM developer may perform steps one and two and pass the static HTML off to the front-end developer.
+In this flow, an AEM developer may perform steps one and two and pass the static HTML off to the front-end developer who develops based on the AEM HTML output.

 ### Using Storybook {#using-storybook}

 Using [Storybook](https://storybook.js.org) you can perform more atomic front-end development.
-Storybook artifacts can be stored wtihin the ui.frontend module and when ready for testing within AEM can be deployed as clientlibs by running `npm run dev`.
+Storybook artifacts can be stored within the ui.frontend module and when ready for testing within AEM can be deployed as clientlibs by running `npm run dev`.

 ### Determining the Markup {#determining-markup}

 Whichever front-end development workflow you decide to implement for your project, the back-end developers and front-end developers must first agree on the markup.
 Typically AEM defines the markup, which is provided by the core components.
-However this can be customized if necessary by the back-end developer.
+[However this can be customized if necessary](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/customizing.html#customizing-the-markup) by the back-end developer.

 ## The ui.frontend Module {#ui-frontend-module}

 The AEM Project Archetype includes an optional dedicated front-end build mechanism based on Webpack with the following features.

 * Full TypeScript, ES6 and ES5 support (with applicable Webpack wrappers)
-* TypeScript and JavaScript linting using a TSLint ruleset
+* TypeScript and JavaScript linting using a TSLint rule set
 * ES5 output, for legacy browser support
 * Globbing
   * No need to add imports anywhere